 Best for: those looking for an extra professional look, without much time of their own.

 A great route to take if you are looking for an outstanding website is to hire a professional.
-You can hire a web professional at the start of your journey to help you create your site from scratch, or you can bring someone in after you’ve started the building process to help with more specific tasks.
+You can hire a web professional at the start of your journey to help you with website development, or you can bring someone in after you’ve started the building process to help with more specific tasks.

 If you’re looking for someone to assist with the entirety of your website, we suggest starting with a web designer.
 Web designers create websites for a living and can ensure that your site has the look, feel and functionality you want.
 While hiring a designer will cost you more money than creating a site alone, they can help guarantee that your site gets a professional touch.